-Compliance is defined as “the practice of obeying rules or requests made by people in authority; procedures that must be followed to ensure full compliance with the law” (Oxford Online Dictionary).
-Therefore, compliance means, completely unspecific, that one adheres to laws and rules.
+Compliance is defined as “the practice of obeying rules or requests made by people in authority; procedures that must be followed to ensure full compliance with the law” (Oxford online dictionary).
+Therefore, compliance means, put simply, that one adheres to laws and rules.
 At first sight, this has little to do with IT management.
-However, if you were the IT director of a pharmaceutical company, for example, you would be able to report that the obligations to provide evidence for the approval of pharmaceuticals force you to purchase suitable document management systems that go far beyond what a normal electronic archive, e.g. those by a bank, would do.
+However, if you were the IT director of a pharmaceutical company, for example, you would be able to report that the obligations to provide evidence for the approval of pharmaceuticals force you to purchase suitable document management systems with capabilities that go far beyond what a normal electronic archive, such as those used by a bank, would have.